 Note: Some states may not allow bonus depreciation.

-If you have debt that can be traced to your business expenditures – including debt used to finance the capital requirements of a partnership, S corporation or LLC involved in a trade or business in which you materially participate – you can deduct the interest “above-the-line” as business interest rather than as an itemized deduction.
+If you have debt that can be traced to your business expenditures – including debt used to finance the capital requirements of a partnership, S corporation, or LLC involved in a trade or business in which you materially participate – you can deduct the interest “above-the-line” as business interest rather than as an itemized deduction.
 The interest is a direct reduction of the income from the business.
-This allows you to deduct all your business interest, even if you are a resident of a state that limits or disallows all your itemized deductions.
+This allows you to deduct all your business interests, even if you are a resident of a state that limits or disallows all your itemized deductions.

 Business interest also includes finance charges on items that you purchase for your business (as an owner) using the company’s credit card.
 These purchases are treated as additional loans to the business, subject to tracing rules that allow you to deduct the portion of the finance charges that relate to the business items purchased.
-Credit card purchases made before year-end and paid for in the following year are allowable deductions in the current year for cash basis businesses.
+Credit card purchases made before year-end and paid for in the following year are allowable deductions in the current year for cash-basis businesses.

 Note: Interest expense deduction is limited to 30% of adjusted taxable income (“ATI”).
-Such limitation does not apply to businesses with an average gross receipts that do not exceed $25 million, and those electing real property trade or business.
+Such limitation does not apply to businesses with average gross receipts that do not exceed $25 million, and those electing real property trade or business.

 Note: The enactment of the CARES Act temporarily increased the 30% limitation to 50% for tax years 2019 and 2020.